lbocken/public/wikim/README.md

-# wikim : An R package to measure Wikipedia
+# wikim : An R package to measure Wikipedia (work in progress, thanks for your patience)
 ## About

 An R package to measure Wikipedia, created by [Ludovic BOCKEN](https://www.linkedin.com/in/ludovicbocken/).
 Supported by